saileshdwivedy30/ImageSense-AI/README.md

 An AI-powered image search engine that uses advanced Large Language Models (LLMs) to enhance search capabilities by understanding user intent with greater effectiveness.

-precision, FAISS for similarity search, and Streamlit for a user-friendly interface.

 ## 🌟 Demo